Durand Line

-The Durand Line was established in 1893 as the international border between India and the Emirate of Afghanistan by Mortimer Durand, a British diplomat of the Indian Civil Service, and Abdur Rahman Khan, the Afghan Emir, to fix the limit of their respective spheres of influence and improve diplomatic relations and trade.
-The British considered Afghanistan to be an independent state at the time, although they controlled its foreign affairs and diplomatic relations.
+The Durand Line was established in 1893 as the international border between the Emirate of Afghanistan and the British Indian Empire by Mortimer Durand, a British diplomat of the Indian Civil Service, and Abdur Rahman Khan, the Emir of Afghanistan, to fix the limit of their respective spheres of influence and improve diplomatic relations and trade.
+Britain considered Afghanistan to be an independent state at the time, although they controlled its foreign affairs and diplomatic relations.

-The single-page Agreement, dated 12 November 1893, contains seven short articles, including a commitment not to exercise interference beyond the Durand Line.
+The single-page agreement, dated 12 November 1893, contains seven short articles, including a commitment not to exercise interference beyond the Durand Line.
 A joint British-Afghan demarcation survey took place starting from 1894, covering some 800 mi of the border.
-Established towards the close of the British–Russian "Great Game", the resulting line established Afghanistan as a buffer zone between British and Russian interests in the region.
-The line, as slightly modified by the Anglo-Afghan Treaty of 1919, was inherited by Pakistan in 1947, following its independence.
+Established towards the end of the British–Russian "Great Game" rivalry, the resulting line established Afghanistan as a buffer zone between British and Russian interests in the region.
+The line granted Asmar and the valley up to Chanak to Afghanistan, while kabul gave up claims to Waziristan and Chageh.
+It permitted arms imports from British Raj and increased the Afghan subsidy from 1.2 to 1.8 million rupees.
+The line, as slightly modified and ratified by the Anglo-Afghan Treaty of 1919, was inherited by Pakistan in 1947, following its independence.

-The Durand Line cuts through the Pashtun tribal areas and further south through the Balochistan region, politically dividing ethnic Pashtuns, as well as the Baloch and other ethnic groups, who live on both sides of the border.
-It demarcates Khyber Pakhtunkhwa, Balochistan and Gilgit-Baltistan of northern and western Pakistan from the northeastern and southern provinces of Afghanistan.
+The Durand line cuts through to demarcate Khyber Pakhtunkhwa, Balochistan, and the contested region of Gilgit-Baltistan of northern and western Pakistan from the northeastern and southern provinces of Afghanistan.
 From a geopolitical and geostrategic perspective, it has been described as one of the most dangerous borders in the world.

-Although the Durand Line is internationally recognized as the western border of Pakistan, it remains largely unrecognized in Afghanistan.
-Sardar Mohammed Daoud Khan, former prime minister and president of Afghanistan, vigorously opposed the border and launched a propaganda war – however during his visit to Pakistan in August 1976 he softened his tone by recognising the Durand line as the border.
-In 2017, amid cross-border tensions, former Afghan President Hamid Karzai said that Afghanistan will "never recognise" the Durand Line as the border between the two countries.
+Although the Durand Line is internationally recognized as the western border of Pakistan, it remains unrecognized in Afghanistan.
+Sardar Mohammed Daoud Khan, former prime minister and president of Afghanistan, vigorously opposed the border and launched a propaganda war.
+However, Bhutto made a proposal in August 1976: that if he pardons the leaders of the National Awami Party then Daoud Khan must simultaneously announce that Afghanistan has no territorial claims on Pakistan and is prepared to recognise the Durand Line.
+Bhutto, however, also disclosed to American diplomats that he feared that the Afghans may go back on their word.
+Following the second round of talks, Daoud publicly announced his willingness to recognise the border as part of the Afghan concession, however, the following negotiations were stalled after Bhutto was overthrown a year later and following the overthrow of Daoud Khan in 1978, the new PDPA government back to the hardline stance on the Durand Line claiming that Afghanistan's borders extended up until the Indus River, essentially claiming more than half of Pakistan.